Skip to content

 Choosing the Right Platforms for Your Business

-Not all social media platforms are created equal, and trying to maintain a presence everywhere will spread your resources too thin.
+Not all social media platforms are equal.
+Trying to be everywhere spreads your resources too thin.
 Focus on 2-3 platforms where your target audience is most active.

-Instagram works brilliantly for visually appealing businesses—restaurants showcasing mouth-watering dishes, fitness studios sharing workout clips, or boutiques displaying new collections.
+Instagram works brilliantly for visual businesses.
+Think restaurants showing mouth-watering dishes, fitness studios sharing workout clips, or boutiques displaying new collections.

-Facebook remains powerful for building community, sharing detailed information, and targeting local audiences through its robust advertising platform.
+Facebook is still powerful for building community, sharing detailed information, and targeting local audiences through its robust advertising platform.

-TikTok is increasingly important for reaching younger demographics, particularly effective for fitness businesses sharing quick workout tips or restaurants showing behind-the-scenes content.
+TikTok matters more and more for reaching younger demographics.
+It works well for fitness businesses sharing quick workout tips or restaurants showing behind-the-scenes content.

-LinkedIn might be relevant if you're targeting business customers or offering B2B services.
+LinkedIn might be relevant if you target business customers or offer B2B services.

-Research where your customers spend their time online and focus your efforts there rather than trying to be everywhere at once.
+Find out where your customers spend their time online.
+Focus your efforts there, rather than trying to be everywhere at once.

 Creating Content That Actually Engages

 Content is the heart of any successful social media strategy for small businesses.
-The key is creating content that provides value whilst showcasing your personality and expertise.
+The key is content that provides value while showing your personality and expertise.

 The 80/20 Rule

-Follow the 80/20 rule: 80% of your content should provide value, entertain, or educate your audience, whilst only 20% should directly promote your products or services.
-This approach builds trust and keeps your audience engaged rather than feeling constantly sold to.
+Follow the 80/20 rule.
+Make 80% of your content value, entertainment, or education for your audience.
+Let only 20% directly promote your products or services.
+This builds trust and keeps your audience engaged, not constantly sold to.

 Content Types That Work